SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-2/README.md

 vagrant ssh
 ```

-Put any file into the same directory of Vargrantfile, it will be available in the */vagrant* directory of VM (in this case, Ubuntu Lucid32):
+The directory containing the *Vagrantfile* will be mounted by default in the */vagrant* directory of the guest VM (in this case, Ubuntu Lucid32):

 ```
 cd /vagrant